fenago/katacoda-scenarios/learn-openshift/openshift-docker-overview-advanced/steps/5/text.md

 41139532924e mariadb "docker-entrypoint.sh" 4 seconds ago Up 3 seconds 3306/tcp mariadb
 ```

+**Note:** Please wait few seconds for the mysql container to bootup, if you get error in following commands.

 Create a new database and verify the existence of this new DB:
 `docker exec -it mariadb mysql -uroot -ppassword -e "create database persistent;"`{{execute}}